Araceligm90/reading-notes201/class-01.md

 **What is the first step to designing a website?**

-Before you start coding, the first thing you should do
+Before you start coding, the first thing you should do is planning ahead the kind of website you would like to have and its functionality.
+You should first ask yourself *what do I want to accomplish?*.

+This is called *project ideation* and is a necessary first step to reach your goal.